![]() |

 typedef struct em_timer_attr_t em_timer_attr_t |

-Structure used to create a timer or inquire its configuration later.
+The type is used when creating a timer or inquiring its configuration later.

 This needs to be initialized with em_timer_attr_init(), which fills default values to each field.
 After that the values can be modified as needed.
-Values are considered a requirement, e.g. setting 'resparam.res_ns' to 1000(ns) requires at least 1us resolution.
-The timer creation will fail if the implementation cannot support such resolution (like only goes down to 1500ns).
+Values set are considered a requirement, e.g. setting 'resparam.res_ns' to 1000(ns) requires the timer to have at least 1us resolution.
+The timer creation will fail if the implementation cannot support such a resolution (e.g. if it only goes down to 1500ns).
 The implementation is free to provide better than requested, but not worse.

 typedef struct em_timer_capability_t em_timer_capability_t |